libyt: an In Situ Interface Connecting Simulations with yt, Python, and Jupyter Workflows: Discussion

 The speed-up reaches a limit imposed by the serial fraction of the workload, in accordance with Amdahl's law.
-This saturation arises from components that cannot be parallelized, such as the import of Python, the indexing data structure currently used in \yt, and the partitioning of dispatched jobs across processes. \yt\ stores and sorts AMR grid information (e.g., grid left/right edge, levels) in a linear format.
+This saturation arises from components that cannot be parallelized, such as {Python imports}, the indexing data structure currently used in \yt, and the partitioning of dispatched jobs across processes. \yt\ stores and sorts AMR grid information (e.g., grid left/right {edges}, levels) in a linear format.
 Grid information is stored in arrays with lengths equal to the number of grids.
-This causes low performance and large memory consumption for simulation codes like \gamer, which divides the domain into many small grid patches and therefore produces a large number of grids. \gamer\ improves the performance by combining the eight nearby grid patches into a patch group or by using larger grid patches when appropriate, so that the number of grids decreases.
-When writing datasets to disk, \gamer\ treats each patch group as a single logical \textit{grid}.
+This causes low performance and large memory consumption for simulation codes like \gamer, which divide the domain into many small grid patches and therefore produce a large number of grids. \gamer\ improves the performance by combining the eight nearby grid patches into a patch group or by using larger grid patches when appropriate, {thereby reducing the total number of grids.} When writing datasets to disk, \gamer\ treats each patch group as a single logical \textit{grid}.
 This technique is also applied when measuring the time performance using \libyt\ derived field functionality (see Section \ref{subsubsec:field-information}).